 - Vitamin D3 (cholecalciferol): D3 is found in animal products, especially beef liver, egg yolk, cod liver oil and other oily fish.¹² D3 is the form of vitamin D you produce with exposure to sunlight.

 It’s hard to get enough vitamin D from food alone — a typical adult’s recommended daily intake (RDI) of vitamin D is 15mcg (600 IU).¹³ Additional sources of vitamin D include sunlight, dietary supplements and specially fortified foods.¹⁴

 Vitamin D deficiency

 It’s easy to overlook the importance of vitamin D until you are diagnosed with a deficiency.
-When you have normal vitamin D levels, you can expect your intestines to absorb between 30 and 40 percent of dietary calcium.
-If you’re vitamin D deficient, on the other hand, your intestinal absorption of dietary calcium drops to the 10-15 percent range.
-That’s a substantial drop.
+With normal vitamin D levels, your intestines absorb 30 to 40% of your dietary calcium.
+But if you’re vitamin D deficient, your intestinal absorption of dietary calcium drops to 10 to 15%.¹⁵